 Louisville, Kentucky is the largest city in the state and the sixteenth largest in the country.
-Louisville has 90 other attractions, 17,000 hotel rooms, and 2,500 restaurants to satisfy visitors and residents alike.
 The city was founded in 1778 by George Rogers Clark and named after King Louis XVI.
 It lies on the Ohio River near the border with Indiana.
-The metro area is widely referred to as "Kentuckiana", and residents of Louisville are known as Louisvillians.
-The city is best known for the Kentucky Derby, the most popular event in horse racing and known as the "most exciting two minutes in sports".
+The metro area is widely referred to as "Kentuckiana," and residents of Louisville are known as Louisvillians.
+The city is best known for the Kentucky Derby, the most popular event in horse racing and known as the "most exciting two minutes in sports."

 The four most popular attractions Louisville has to offer are the Louisville Slugger Museum, with the world’s largest bat; the Louisville Science Center, which now has a $7.6 million human body exhibit; Glassworks, a space housing works from 50 glass artists; and the Frazier Historical Arms Museum.
 The downtown area is alive with performing arts venues, such as the Kentucky Center, which hosts local and national theater programming.
 The East Market Street Neighborhood has become an attraction due to its restaurants and art galleries.
 There are many charming neighborhoods in the city, including Old Louisville with its 19th-century charm.